Primary Care Pediatrics

 Our general inpatient wards also offer a great educational experience for the generalist, with a lot of "bread-and-butter" pediatric cases, such as asthma, bronchiolitis, pneumonia, pyelonephritis and gastroenteritis with dehydration, as well as a variety of diagnostic dilemmas and subspecialty cases.

-Interns and residents rotate through each of these four teams and receive outstanding teaching from the hospitalists and chief residents on service and from subspecialty consultants and community pediatricians.
+Interns and residents rotate through each of these teams and receive outstanding teaching from the hospitalists and chief residents on service and from subspecialty consultants and community pediatricians.

 In the course of training, residents gain exposure to our broad group of subspecialists — on inpatient rotations and on elective rotations, which include outpatient specialty clinics.

-In addition to our Neonatal Intensive Care Unit and Pediatric Critical Care Unit, we have three inpatient ward subspecialty teams, two in Hematology/Oncology and one in Pediatric Rehabilitation Medicine, on which our residents gain a comprehensive experience in those specialties.
+In addition to our Neonatal Intensive Care Unit and Pediatric Critical Care Unit, we have three inpatient ward subspecialty units, two in Hematology/Oncology and one in Pediatric Rehabilitation Medicine, on which our residents gain a comprehensive experience in those specialties.